Corbin-A/telco_zerobus/README.md

 - `app/producer_manager.py` houses an async manager that tracks producers, spawns a background task per producer, and sends events through `ZeroBusClient`.
-- `app/zerobus_client.py` is the only place that knows the Zerobus HTTP contract.
+- `app/zerobus_client.py` is the only place that knows the Zerobus contract.
+It now prefers the Databricks Python SDK and falls back to direct HTTP when the SDK is not available.
-  If the API changes, edit `build_payload` to match the exact schema; the rest of the demo remains unchanged.
 - `app/static/index.html` is a minimal UI that calls the FastAPI endpoints and shows live status.